Symbol1/BlueWaters-RM64/format.md

 And so on.
 The number at the end is the multiplicity.

-The middle line is translated to:
+As an example, the middle line is translated into:

 ```text
 [001]